openid/openid4vp_ble/main.md

 Figure: OpenID4VP over BLE Protocol Flow

 Note: The arrow mark indicates a read or write by the wallet.

--> Read by wallet
+   * "-->" Read by wallet
-<- Write by wallet
+   * "<--" Write by wallet

 1. Verifier and the Wallet establish the connection.
-This specification defines two mechanisms to do so: QR code displayed by the Verifier and BLE Advertisement initiated by the Verifier
+This specification defines two mechanisms to do so: A QR code displayed by the Verifier and BLE Advertisement initiated by the Verifier.
+The Wallet obtains the advertisment data, including the Verifier's ephemeral key, using one of those messages.
+It then creates its own ephemeral key and derives the session secret key as defined in (#encryption).

-   * Upon QR code scan Wallet generates an X25519 ephemeral keys of its own.
-   * The QR Code contains the verifier's ephemeral key.
-   * Secret key is created as defined in the (#encryption) section.
-2. Wallet sends its identification information to the verifier.
+2. The Wallet sends its identification information to the Verifier, which also derives the session secret key as defined in (#encryption).
+All sub-sequent communication is encrypted using this session key.
-3. Wallet reads the Presentation Request from the Verifier.
+3. The Wallet reads the Presentation Request from the Verifier.
-4. Wallet authenticates the user and obtains consent to share the Credential(s) with the Verifier.
+4. The Wallet authenticates the user and obtains consent to share the Credential(s) with the Verifier.
-5. Wallet sends the Presentation Response to the Verifier containing Verifiable Presntation(s).
+5. The Wallet sends the Presentation Response to the Verifier containing one or more Verifiable Presentation(s).
-6. Wallet requests the Verifier for the transfer summary report.
+6. The Wallet requests the Verifier for the transfer summary report.
-7. Verifier notifies transfer report (in case of error the steps 4 - 7 will be repeated) to Wallet.
+7. The Verifier prepares the transfer report, which is read by the Wallet.
+In case of an error the steps 4 - 7 will be repeated.
-8. Wallet closes connection.
+8. If the transmission was concluded sucessful, the Wallet closes the connection.

 # Connection Set up {#connection-set-up}